Since its launch, Viglen’s Enviroquiet range of products has broadened to take advantage of the latest energy-saving developments in IT.

 With Viglen’s 80 PLUS range of power supplies you can be sure that your desktop computers will use less power, without compromising their performance.

 When Viglen first launched its Enviroquiet program, a desktop processor would typically draw up to 135 watts of power while in use.
 Working in conjunction with leading processor manufacturers, Viglen’s range of processors has halved that power consumption.
 At the same time, processor performance has increased dramatically, meaning that everybody can get more done with less environmental impact.

-The newer Core microarchitecture used in Core i3 and Core i5, and similar processors, uses alternatives to silicon in its manufacture.
+The newer Core microarchitecture used in Intel® Core i series, and similar processors, uses alternatives to silicon in its manufacture.
 These alternative materials, known as High-K substrates after K the symbol representing the dielectric coefficient of a material, its ability to gate an electric current) allow processor cores to be made smaller and faster without the current leakage of the older silicon-based designs.
 At the same time, developments to the power saving in the Core design now allow finer control of the circuitry within the processor resulting in sections of the processor being activated only when they’re needed.

 The ultimate in micro computing

 PCs can be cumbersome at the best of times.
 Big boxes are great as powerful workstations, but 150 Watts of high-tech power can prove an expensive and polluting way to check your emails and surf the web.
 Viglen have developed the Contender MPC which consumes around 25 times less electricity than a standard desktop, saving pollution, and saving you money!
 This is a low power device, perfect for basic office tasks such as word processing, browsing, and emails — why waste electricity on a power PC if your users are just browsing the web?
 Viglen has also developed a Power Over Ethernet module so you don’t even need a power socket, and an LCD VESA mount bracket so you can attach it to the back of a monitor.